zingff/kortex_motion_planning/doc/generalTutorial.md

    Todo: take care of the source code, modify gitignore

 3. `ros_kortex`: ros package for interacting with Kinova Gen3, just pay attention to `kortex_driver`.
-Note that `kortex_driver` is modified for some custom reason, do not use the [official version](https://github.com/Kinovarobotics/ros_kortex) since it may not be compatible with the feeding-related codes.
+Note that `kortex_driver` is modified for some custom reason, do **NOT** use the [official version](https://github.com/Kinovarobotics/ros_kortex) since it may not be compatible with the feeding-related codes.

    see [how to build](https://github.com/Kinovarobotics/ros_kortex#build):